apostoiis/CV/readme.md

 #Apostolis Taxidaridis

 I'm a junior web developer in London.
-I love both design and development.
-I believe beautiful code comes with beautiful interfaces.
+I love both design and development and I believe that beautiful code is hidden under beautiful interfaces.

 Recent projects
 -------------